Ho’oponpono – A simple but powerful healing and clearing technique

 Explanation for “I’m sorry” and “Please forgive me” statements

 HOWEVER, there are some who react negatively to the statements “I’m sorry” and “Please forgive me.”
-The most common reason for this is feeling that (a) you have nothing to be sorry about and (b) you do not need to ask forgiveness of God, because God is all loving.
+The most common reasons for this reaction include:

-If you are uncomfortable with the statements “I’m sorry” and/or “Please forgive me,” don’t give up on Ho’oponopono.
 A compromise is to leave out the phrases “I’m sorry” and/or “Please forgive me.”
 Instead, when you encounter something that you would like to clear, you can focus on the person/situation that you want to clear and repeat EITHER of the following:

 • Repeat the phrases “Thank you” and “I love you.”